boennecd/pedmod/README.md

 #   maxit: maximum number of iteration.
 #   seed: seed to use.
 #   epsilon, alpha, beta_1, beta_2: ADAM parameters.
-#   maxvls: maximum number of samples to draw.
+#   maxvls: maximum number of samples to draw in each iteration.
+Thus, it
+#           needs maxit elements.
 #   verbose: print output during the estimation.
 #   ...: arguments passed to gr.
 adam <- function(par, gr, n_clust, n_blocks, maxit = 10L,